pallets/werkzeug/docs/wrappers.rst

 ======================================

-The implementation of the Werkzeug request and response objects are trying to guard you from common pitfals by disallowing certain things as much as possible.
+The implementation of the Werkzeug request and response objects are trying to guard you from common pitfalls by disallowing certain things as much as possible.
 This serves two purposes: high performance and avoiding of pitfalls.